Robert Baker; Therapeutic Counsellor; MBACP

 07452 866123 / 07452 866123

-I have experience in different counselling settings and appreciate that we are all genuinely unique and can experience difficulties from time to time.
-I consider myself professional, understanding and down-to-earth in my practice.
+I have experience in different counselling settings and appreciate that we are all genuinely unique, and can experience difficulties from time to time.
+Sometimes we can feel stuck and struggle to see a way forward.
+I consider myself focused and ready to understand your situation.
+Effective counselling includes valuing a person behind the issue.

 My practice is confidential and i also work to BACP's Ethics and Good practice; these are important guidelines for me to adhere to that include trust and working in a safe manner.
 My MBACP register number is 187725.